Compare SPELL-Links with OG-based Programs

 Man-Made Conventions for Printed Words

-A great deal of attention and instructional time is allotted to marking vowel and consonant letters within a word to determine where to break a word into syllables based on its visual patterns.
+A great deal of attention and instructional time is allotted to marking vowel and consonant letters within a word and memorizing letter patterns to determine where to break a word into syllables, very often in an artificial way, based on its visual patterns.

 Sight words are introduced, practiced, and assessed separately as whole words.